How to Cut Whole Chicken Wings into Flats and Drumettes

 If you’re not planning to cook your chicken wings immediately after breaking them down, here are some freezing and storage tips to keep your wings fresh and safe:

 • Refrigerator Storage: If you plan to use your chicken wings within 1-2 days, store them in an airtight container in the refrigerator.
-Make sure the temperature is set at 40°F or below.
+Ensure the temperature is set at 40°F or lower.

 • Freezer Storage: For longer-term storage, freezing is your best option.
 Place the separated wings in a single layer on a baking sheet and freeze until solid (about 1-2 hours).
 Then transfer them to freezer bags, removing as much air as possible before sealing.
 They can be frozen for up to 3 months.